Clomipramine - Clomav, Clomicalm

 What is it used for?

-Clomipramine is a long-acting anti-anxiety medication that is usually given daily for a minimum period of several months.
+Clomipramine is a long-acting, baseline anti-anxiety medication that is usually given daily for a minimum period of several months.
 It is used in pets that have anxiety or behaviour problems that benefit from a long acting medication.
 Clomipramine is registered for the treatment of separation anxiety in dogs, noise disorders, and urinary spraying in cats, though is often used for other anxiety based issues.

 How is it used?